delesslin/language-project/README.md

+# Before Release 1 1️⃣
+1. Delete and NVM words
+2. Solicit feedback
+3. Sort feedback into MVP 1, 2, 3, or longterm
+4. add 30 more words (currently 112)

 # TODOs 📎

+1. Delete & NVM words
-1. Refactor media queries into theme queries
+2. Refactor media queries into theme queries
-2. Refactor image search to use wikipedia images by article
+3. Refactor image search to use wikipedia images by article
-3. Implement request page
+4. Implement request page
-4. Overflow scroll on Image Modal
+5. Overflow scroll on Image Modal
-5. Remove console.logs
+6. Remove console.logs
-6. Sanitize data so that strings don't begin or end with ' '
+7. Sanitize data so that strings don't begin or end with ' '
-7. Search should use query string to make shareable and navigable
+8. Search should use query string to make shareable and navigable
-8. image search by wikipedia article, not by whatever is happening now
+9. image search by wikipedia article, not by whatever is happening now
-9. Refactor React app state to only use the native react Context and State
+10. Refactor React app state to only use the native react Context and State
    1. Only remaining componenet using ATOMS is KeyboardComponent
    2. Refactor keyboard componenet anyways to be responsive
-10. Refactor /styled into isolated Components <https://paddle.com/blog/why-we-created-an-email-system-using-react/>
+11. Refactor /styled into isolated Components <https://paddle.com/blog/why-we-created-an-email-system-using-react/>
-11. Add custom image url to edit/new word
+12. Add custom image url to edit/new word
-12. Consolidate batch-upload & word-upload...should presuume an Array of length > 0
+13. Consolidate batch-upload & word-upload...should presuume an Array of length > 0
-13. Stop multiple api calls from react app
+14. Stop multiple api calls from react app
-14. Export data as .csv file
+15. Export data as .csv file

 # Minimum Viable Product